matthew-ivancic/CloudResumeChallenge/README.md

 Once both tests have been passed and any terraform state changes have been reviewed, Staging branch can be committed against main.
 Once commited to main:

 1) [Terraform Apply](https://github.com/matthew-ivancic/CloudResumeChallenge/blob/main/.github/workflows/terraform_apply.yml) will apply pending terraform state changes to infrastructure

-Be careful not to delete the 'Staging' branch after merging.
-(Otherwise, recreate the branch)